 To make sure you have a tall, dark-haired lucky bird, have one stand outside your front door at the stroke of midnight.
 Once he rings the bell, open the door and ask him to enter.
 Never reach outside the door to greet him, as in doing so, you would have exited before he entered.

 4. Pay your bills on New Year’s Eve.
 Do not loan anything or spend any money on New Year’s Day.

 Be sure to pay your bills before ringing in the new year.
-Write any checks and take care of settling any debts you can before welcoming another year.
-Be sure not to loan anything or spend any money on New Year’s Day as it will guarantee you’ll be doling out money all year long.
+Write any checks and settle any debts you can before welcoming another year.
+Be sure not to loan anything or spend money on New Year’s Day as it guarantees you’ll be doling out money all year.